BruceWind/CloudFrontIPSelector/README.md

 Have you tried Ccore-CDN?

-I have wrote another IP-selector for Gcore: https://github.com/BruceWind/GcoreCDNIPSelector, you can try it.
+I have written another IP-selector for Gcore: https://github.com/BruceWind/GcoreCDNIPSelector, you can try it.